 If the bats have entered inside your roof or attic via gaps under roofing, fascias or soffits, the only method that I know that works for sure is to plug the gaps where they enter.
 The easiest method is to apply an exterior grade caulking product that can be painted to match the exterior color of your house.
 If the gaps are larger, you can cover them with fiberglass screening that will not rust.

 In Costa Rica, the most widely used roofing material is corrugated metal roofing laminates and there are usually gaps under the laminates where bats and other insects or rodents can enter.
 If you would like to gain acoustic and thermal protection, you can remove the laminates and install fiberglass insulation.
 I have done this in the past for clients that tried everything else and the insulation was a permanent solution.
 The insulation plugs up the gaps so the bats cannot enter and it reduces the noise from rain hitting the metal laminates as well as reduces heat transfer into your ceilings, while allowing the roof to dissipate heat.

 Additionally, there is a new Polyethylene product manufactured to fill the gaps under the various different profiles of roof laminates.
 The manufacturer is ProTecho, and the products are available at most of the larger building suppliers.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years have done and from his travels throughout the country inspecting property and construction he has acquired a wealth of knowledge about living and doing business in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country inspecting property and construction he has acquired a wealth of knowledge about living and doing business in Costa Rica.
 If you have questions or would like to schedule an inspection click here.